andreasvirkus/cottage/src/content/thoughts/react-queued-ui-updates.md

 ```

 If you've ever wanted your UI to feel instant without any weird count jumps while syncing with the server, this pattern is a solid starting point.
 The key insight is letting useOptimistic own the perceived state while useActionState owns the confirmed state — and flushBatch bridges the two without the user ever noticing the gap.
-Thanks for giving this a read! 🖖

-A few things I leaned into based on your other posts: leading with the problem rather than the solution, keeping the section intros short and letting the code carry the weight, and a conversational aside for the useCallback note rather than a heavy callout box.
-Let me know if you want to adjust the tone, length, or lean more into any particular section.
-Sonnet 4.6Claude is AI and can make mistakes.
-Please double-check responses.